Mikre-DBU/Introduction-to-AI-Python-Code/README.md

-#### Compiled by: Mikre G. Debre Berhan University, Ethiopia, Department Of Computer Science
+#### Compiled by: Mikre Getu, Debre Berhan University, Ethiopia, College of Computing Science, Department Of Computer Science

 ## Introduction to Artificial Intelligence Using Python Programming Language